Functional Horseshoe Priors for Subspace Shrinkage: Examples for the univariate case

+For each prior, we used the posterior mean $\hat{f}$ as a point estimate for $f$, and reported the empirical {\it Mean Square Error} (MSE), i.e. $\norm{\widehat f - f}_{n,2}^2$.
+We also compare our approach to a partial oracle estimator enabled with the knnowledge of the functional form (parameteric or nonparametric) of the true function.
+When the true function has a parametric form, the partial oracle estimator is equivalent to the parametric estimator; otherwise, the partial oracle estimator is equivalent to the standard B-spline estimator.

-In Table \ref{tab:simple}, we report 100 times MSE of the posterior mean estimator and its standard deviation over 100 replicates in estimating the unknown function $f$ for all three models, for sample sizes $n = 200$, $500$, and $1000$.
-The first top three rows are for the simple regression model; the second three rows for the varying coefficient model; the last three rows for the density estimation. ``Mixture" in the last row indicates a mixture of Gaussian densities as $0.3\Gauss(2,1)+0.7\Gauss(-1,0.5)$.
-In all three settings, when the true function $f$ belongs to the nominal parametric class, the posterior mean function resulting from the functional horseshoe prior clearly outperforms the B-spline prior.
-When the true function does not belong to the parametric model, the functional horseshoe prior performs comparably to the B-spline prior.
+Tables \ref{tab:simple} lists the MSE of the posterior mean estimator over 100 replicates in estimating the unknown function $f$ for the simple regression model with sample sizes of $n = 200$ and $500$.
+When the true function $f$ belongs to the nominal parametric class, the posterior mean function resulting from the fHS prior outperforms the HS prior.
+When the true function does not belong to the class of the parametric functions, the fHS prior performs comparably to the partial oracle estimator.